Had an idea about drawing a robot holding a dying woman in her arms, so sketched out a quick doodle:

 3. Piss takers

-Right now I am listing a micro project to edit a few lines of code on a web page.
+Right now I am listing a 'micro project' to edit a few lines of code on a web page.
 I've listed my budget of £10-£20.
 It's 1-4 hours work max.
 Yet some freelancers will ask for hundreds of pounds.
 One guy is currently asking for £2600 for the job!
 Obviously they can charge whatever they like, but surely a lot of freelancers don't even read the briefs of the jobs they bid on.

-Freelancer.com acts as the middle man between Freelancer and Employer and always looking to leach as much money off everyone as they can.
+Freelancer.com acts as the middle man between Freelancer and Employer and is always looking to leach as much money off everyone as they can.
 Making Paypal deposits incurs a fee.
-Awarding a project incurs a fee, accepting a project incurs a fee, resolving disputes incurs a fee, deleting a project incurs a fee and that's before dealing with the many up-sell services the site constantly pushes for.
-They even steal your earnings or deposits if you don't log into your account on a regular basis!
+Awarding a project incurs a fee, accepting a project incurs a fee, resolving disputes incurs a fee, deleting a project incurs a fee and that's before dealing with the many up-sell or boosting services the site constantly pushes for.
+They'll even steal your earnings or deposits if you don't log into your account on a regular basis!

 So I'm currently listing my last micro project on Freelancer and hopefully once it's finish, I'll never have to waste my time with the site again.